rolandshoemaker/acme-ip-validation/draft-ietf-acme-ip.md

 # Identifier Validation Challenges

 IP identifiers MAY be used with the existing "http-01" and "tls-sni-02" challenges from {{I-D.ietf-acme-acme}} Sections 8.3 and 8.4 respectively.
-To use IP identifiers with these challenges their initial DNS resolution step MUST be skipped and the address used for validation MUST be the value of the identifier.
-For the "http-01" challenge the Host header should be set to the IP address being used for validation per {{RFC7230}}.
+To use IP identifiers with these challenges their initial DNS resolution step MUST be skipped and the IP address used for validation MUST be the value of the identifier.
+For the "http-01" challenge the Host header MUST be set to the IP address being used for validation per {{RFC7230}}.

 The existing "dns-01" challenge MUST NOT be used to validate IP identifiers.